gnaeus/EntityFramework.CommonTools/README.md

 <br>

 ## <a name="ef-auditable-entities"></a> Auditable Entities
-Automatically update info about who and when create/modify/delete the entity during `context.SaveCahnges()`
+Automatically update info about who and when create / modify / delete the entity during `context.SaveCahnges()`

-Usage:
 ```cs
 class User
 {